lscuquejo/Spring-Project/readme.md

 36 - Made the delete functionality and added to the  controller with a custom response

 37 - started the logic for the list accounts (at the controller using pagination) not working yet need to apply the AccountRepository functionality

+38- fixed list functionality and modified the repository to handle pagination
+    * tested and it works like shine :)